Gender roles among the Indigenous peoples of North America

 Traditional gender roles among Native American and First Nations peoples tend to vary greatly by region and community.
 As with all Pre-Columbian era societies, historical traditions may or may not reflect contemporary attitudes.
 Gender roles exhibited by Indigenous communities have been transformed in some aspects by Eurocentric, patriarchal norms and the perpetration of systematic oppression.
 In many communities, these things are not discussed with outsiders.

 Apache

 Traditional Apache gender roles have many of the same skills learned by both females and males.
 All children traditionally learn how to cook, follow tracks, skin leather, sew stitches, ride horses, and use weapons.
 Typically, women gather vegetation such as fruits, roots, and seeds.
 Women often prepare the food.
-Men use weapons and tools to hunt animals such as buffalo.
+Men use weapons and tools to hunt animals such as Bison.
 It is expected that women do not participate in hunting, but the role of mothers is important.
 A puberty rite ceremony for young girls is an important event.
 Here the girl accepts her role as a woman and is blessed with a long life and fertility.
 Apache people typically live in matrilocal households, where a married couple live with the wife's family.